cyber-adi15/ctf-writeups/README.md

 # ctf-writeups
-here i will upload all the labs writeup to show what i learned
+here i will upload all the labs writeup to show what i learned by solving that labs